Block Quote – A 3-Step Guide

 Step 3: Analyzing and discussing a block quote

 Something you should note is to avoid ending a paragraph with a quote.
-This should be avoided as an analysis should always follow after any quotation you include in your academic writing.
+This should be avoided, as an analysis should always follow any quotation you include in your academic writing.

 When should you use a block quote